what is solar radiation?

 building trades

-In the building design process, radiation sensors can be employed to gauge the solar radiation at the building site.
-Relying on these measurements and taking into account the local climate characteristics, architectural designers can plan the building’s orientation, determine the appropriate window sizes, and design shading devices.
+In the building design process, radiation sensors measure solar radiation at the site.
+Designers use these measurements and the local climate to plan the building’s orientation.
+They also choose the right window sizes and design shading devices.